 - If you are using poles, make sure that you have extended them so the handles are at chest height and place the poles in front of you as you walk downhill.

-Tips For Getting Back Up After A Fall
+Tips For Getting Back Up After A Fall When Snowshoeing

-A fall will happen at one point.
+If you’re just beginning snowshoeing, a fall will happen at one point.
 Trust me!